The Boston Red Sox are a historic franchise and one of the oldest teams in major league baseball.

 The Early 20th Century

 The American League's Boston Americans officially changed their name to the "Red Sox" for the 1908 season.
-At this time, the team was playing at the Huntington Avenue Grounds.
+At this time, the team was playing at a location known as the Huntington Avenue Grounds.

 However, in 1912 - a historic season for Boston - the team began playing at Fenway Park.
 That same year, the Boston club won their first World Series as the "Red Sox", winning a thrilling series over the New York Giants.

-In 1914, Babe Ruth joined the Red Sox and became a key member of a team that won three more World Series over just four years (1915, 1916 and 1918).
+In 1914, the great Babe Ruth joined the Red Sox and became a key member of a team that won three more World Series over just four years (1915, 1916 and 1918).

 Later that decade, a new owner named Harry Frazee took over the club.
-Over the course of a few years, Frazee sold off many of Boston's best players, including Babe Ruth.
+Over the course of a few years, Frazee sold off many of the Red Sox's best players, including Babe Ruth.

 He would go on to be remembered as one of the most notorious owners in team history, due largely to the trades he made after the 1918 championship.

-Between 1919 and 1933, the Red Sox didn't have a .500 or better season, and they did not finish in second place or better in the American League until 1938.
+Between 1919 and 1933, the Red Sox didn't have a single season with a .500 or better record.
+They did not finish in second place or better in the American League until 1938.

 And of course, there was the Splendid Splinter, Ted Williams.